When Life Gives You Lemons… Pucker Up Buttercup

 It has been one thing after another… after another.

-And I could list the madness, but it starts with my husband has been gone for three weeks and four days, continues with… I am 46 and living with my parents, a teenage daughter, and vandal sons, and pinnacles with, recent blood test results confirm, I am allergic to dairy, and chocolate.
+And I could list the madness, but it starts with my husband has been gone for two weeks and four days, continues with… I am run ragged, trying to finish a book, getting ready to launch another book, running all over the greater Houston area trying to get a teenage daughter, and vandal sons, ready for another school year, and pinnacles with, recent blood test results confirm, I am allergic to dairy, and chocolate.

 Dear Jesus, come back now okay?

 I confess I sat in my car and cried, like the cry of a toddler who lost their woobie.
 Complete with gagging and the hiccups.
-Also, I told my mom I had to go to a PTA meeting, but I really went and had chips and salsa and a Margarita… well, three.
+Also, I dropped the kids off with my mom and told her I had to go to a PTA meeting, but I really went and had chips and salsa and a Margarita… well, three.
 But no Queso, because I AM ALLERGIC TO CHEESE!?!?!?

 Because I will sign… just show me where.